NGC 2188

 NGC 2188 is a barred spiral galaxy in the constellation Columba.
-It is located at a distance of circa 25 million light years from Earth, which means that the galaxy, given its apparent dimensions is about 50.000 light years long.
-It was discovered by John Herschel on January 9, 1836.
+It lies approximately 25 million light years from Earth.
+Based on its apparent size and distance, the galaxy is estimated to span about 50,000 light-years in length..
+It was discovered by British Astronomer John Herschel on January 9, 1836.

-NGC 2188 is a spiral galaxy seen edge-on from the viewpoint of Earth as the centre and spiral arms of the galaxy are tilted away from us, with only the very narrow outer edge of the galaxy's disc visible to us.
-The true shape of the galaxy was identified by studying the distribution of the stars in the inner central bulge and outer disc and by observing the stars' colours.
+NGC 2188 is observed nearly edge-on from Earth, with its central bulge and spiral arms tilted away from the line of sight.
+As a result, only the thin outer edge of its galactic disc is visible.
+The true morphology of the galaxy has been determined through analyses of stellar distribution in the bulge and disc, as well as studies of stellar colors.
 The galaxy is close enough that its stars can be resolved.
 The brightest of them have an apparent magnitude of about 21.

-When imaged in HI, the galaxy appears asymmetrical, maybe due to a recent interaction.
+Observations in neutral hydrogen HI, the galaxy appears asymmetrical structure, which may suggest a recent galactic interaction.
 The hydrogen gas is more abundant in one end of the galaxy and extends over 4 kpc away from the galactic plane.
 Other features visible are some filaments and a superbubble with a diameter of 15 arcseconds.
-The filaments have been associated with a HII region located in the galactic halo.
+These filaments have been associated with a HII region located in the galactic halo.
 The total hydrogen mass of the galaxy is estimated to be 3×10^8 M_solar, while it is of low metallicity.

 NGC 2188 has been found to have three smaller companions, HIPASS J0607-34, ESO364-029, and KK 55.